SEMICeu/documentation/README.md

 The documented tooling and setup is a further step towards an integrated and automated flow between the creation and the publication of the artificats.
 Nevertheless the argumentation why and how the design of the architecture has become this form is because its organically grown, making the best decision with the minimal impact to the existing processes and methodes.

 We distinguish two main types of actors: editors and developers.
-These roles are elaborated in a separate section.
+These roles are elaborated in the section [Actors](./actors.md).
 The tools and methods are setup to support the editors and to provide the "readers of the data specifications" a coherent experience.
 But as already mentioned, due to historic reasons the editors (and the readers) are faced with historic organisation and presentations.

 ### Publication of the artifacts